Inventory Tracking Defined

 Integration with other business processes, like sales and purchasing, facilitates seamless coordination and data synchronization.
 This integration, if done correctly, can help make a manufacturing organization more predictive in what it needs for future jobs.
 It provides this ability by combining order information and supply chain performance with historical consumption data to plan better for upcoming needs.

-Inventory tracking in practice
+Inventory Tracking in Practice

 The inventory tracking process begins with the setup and organization of the inventory management system.
 Manufacturers categorize items, assign unique identifiers such as SKUs or serial numbers, and establish a reliable framework for data entry.
 When raw materials or components arrive, they are recorded in the system, and quality checks are performed to ensure compliance with established standards.